en_USEnglish

 Excessive memory consumption can slow down your application and lead to crashes or unexpected behavior.
 To reduce your application's memory consumption, you can follow these best practices:

-Optimizing network requests
+Optimize network requests

-- Limit the number of network requests, and group them together if possible.
+• Limit the number of network requests and group them together if possible.

 Update and maintain the application